RiyadAhmadov/Forward_and_Backpropagation/README.md

 ## Contact

-For questions or feedback regarding this README or Backpropagation, please contact *Riyad* at *riyadehmedov03@gmail.com*.
+For questions or feedback regarding this README or Forward / Backward Propagation, please contact *Riyad* at *riyadehmedov03@gmail.com*.